 PNC Private Bank

 Justin A. Sullivan helps ensure that clients benefit from a full complement of investment, trust, financial planning, and private banking services to help them achieve their financial goals.
 He has regularly been featured on local television, national radio, and multiple written publications sharing advice on investments and financial planning and has been recognized and awarded by PNC for six consecutive years as a top-performing investment professional.
 In 2018, he was recognized by InvestmentNews magazine as one of the top 40 financial professionals under 40 years of age across the country.
 He currently serves on the board of the Midtown Alliance.

 Favorite book: Born a Crime: Stories from a South African Childhood by Trevor Noah

 Favorite travel destination: Oktoberfest in Munich, Germany

 Favorite Atlanta place to visit: Center for Civil and Human Rights

 Douglas L. Williams

-Douglas L. Williams is president, CEO, and a director of Atlantic Capital Bank and its holding company, Atlantic Capital Bancshares.
+Douglas L. Williams is president of Atlanta Banking Group and head of Corporate Banking for SouthState Bank.
+In 2022 SouthState Corporation acquired Atlantic Capital Bank and merged it with SouthState Bank.
+Prior to the acquisition, Williams was president, CEO, and a director of Atlantic Capital Bank and its holding company, Atlantic Capital Bancshares.
 He has nearly 40 years of experience in banking, finance, and capital markets, and extensive experience in executive management roles at publicly held banking institutions.
-Previously the Atlanta native was managing director and head of Wachovia’s International Corporate Finance Group, with responsibility for Wachovia’s investment banking and corporate finance activities in Europe, Asia, and Latin America.
+Previously, the Atlanta native was managing director and head of Wachovia’s International Corporate Finance Group, with responsibility for Wachovia’s investment banking and corporate finance activities in Europe, Asia, and Latin America.